Koreankat/Koreankat/README.md

 - 🌱 I’m a Space and astrophysics enthusiast and i'm currently learning everything related to development
 - 👯 I’m looking forward to maintain my researches and learning till the day i die
-- ⚡ Fun fact: I love to Sing and to play league of legends
+- ⚡ About me: I'm a gym buddy, Ex: e-sport pro

 ### Connect with me: